bitcometz/run_marvel/source/config.rst

 --------------------------------------------------------------------------------

-First, you have to prepare a \'config\.cfg\', which contains the informations survey requires to fish all the tasks.
-You can just copy the \'config\.cfg\' from the survey folder and alter the necessary items just as following:
+First, you have to prepare a \'config\.cfg\', which contains the informations run_marvel requires to fish all the tasks.
+You can just copy the \'config\.cfg\' from the run_marvel folder and alter the necessary items just as following:

 .. image:: images/config.png